lsst-sqre/ltd-keeper/README.rst

 ****

-Copyright 2016–2017 Association of Universities for Research in Astronomy, Inc.
+Copyright 2016–2018 Association of Universities for Research in Astronomy

 MIT license.
 See the LICENSE file.
 See also licenses/ for licenses of third-party code.